pinpoint-apm/pinpoint-apm.github.io/getting-started/installation.md

 #### When Using Released Binary **(Recommended)**

 * You can override any configuration values with `-D` option.
 For example,
-  * `java -jar -Dspring.profiles.active=release -Dpinpoint.zookeeper.address=localhost -Dhbase.client.port=1234 pinpoint-collector-boot-2.2.1.jar`
+  * `java -jar -Dspring.profiles.active=release -Dpinpoint.zookeeper.address=localhost -Dhbase.client.port=1234 pinpoint-collector-boot-$VERSION.jar`
 * To import a list of your customized configuration values from a file, you can use `--spring.config.additional-location` option.
 For example,
   *   Create a file `./config/collector.properties`, and list the configuration values you want to override. >